 A full MOT test takes around thirty minutes to an hour and covers many important aspects of your vehicle.
-After the test, you will either receive a green Pass certificate or a red Fail certificate.
-In either case, there may also be an orange Warning certificate containing details of items that need attention in the near future.
+After the test, you will either receive a Pass or Fail certificate.
+There may also be a list of Advisory points containing details of items that need attention in the near future.
 For a breakdown of what is checked during your MOT, click here.

 The cost of an MOT varies depending on the class of vehicle your are having tested.
 In addition, individual testing stations may offer discounts on the official testing fee.
 For a full list of maximum MOT test costs, click here.